adriana-takahagui/Storytelling-with-data-exerc-5.2/README.md

   - In 2017, the average was 285
   - In 2018, the average was 268 (a reduction of 6%)
   - In 2019, the average was 200 (a reduction of 25.4%)
-* There were dealerships that had an increase of the years (Picture 3), such as:
+* There were dealerships that had an increase over the years (Picture 3), such as:
   - Filmore (TOP 3 in sales): 3.5% increase
   - Orly: 23.5% increase
   - Mare Valley (BOTTOM 1 in sales): 37.5% increase
 * The dealerships with the highest reduction were (Picture 3):
   - Oakley with a 39.3% reduction,
   - Westlake with a 38.6% reduction
 * The company should conduct an investigation into the steepest decline in car sales at Oakley and Westlake.
 In addition, Sealy, which has accumulated a reduction of 29% in car sales over the analyzed period, should also be closely monitored despite ranking fourth in terms of car sales.
-Also monitor and, if possible, investigate these dealerships reduction of over 20%: Rosedale, Draper, Beacon, Southlake and Pierce.
+Also monitor and, if possible, investigate these dealerships that had a reduction of over 20%: Rosedale, Draper, Beacon, Southlake and Pierce.
-* And the company should also provide encouragement to dealerships that managed to maintain their sales performance despite the overall negative trend.
+* And the company should also provide encouragement to dealerships that managed to maintain their sales performance despite the overall negative trend (such as seen in the third bullet point).